anywhichway/ipvfs/README.md

 # Release History (Reverse Chronological Order)

+2023-01-14 v0.2.3b Enhanced `publish` to support writing to Mutable File System.
+Refined stress and performance testing.
+In the next release, the stress and performance testing will be extracted as [Benchtest](https://github.com/anywhichway/benchtest) 3.0.0b.

 2023-01-11 v0.2.2b Added some stress test capability to Jasmine testing.
 Removed `index.test.custom.js`.

 2023-01-11 v0.2.1b Corrected `publish` to return CID path not CID object.
 Updated read tests to check the primary IPFS gateway for content as appropriate.
-Added soem stress test capability to Jasmine testing.
+Added some stress test capability to Jasmine testing.
 Removed `index.test.custom.js`.

-2023-01-11 v0.2.0b Added publish function and ability to write with version in path as well as metadata option.
+2023-01-11 v0.2.0b Added `publish` function and ability to write with version in path as well as metadata option.
 More unit tests.
 Documentation reformatting and content updates.

 2023-01-11 v0.1.5b Added more unit tests.
 Corrected a few unit tests that were written in a way they would always pass.